UbiquityRobotics/learn/quick_start/logitech.markdown

 If nothing happens, you'll need to go back to the unboxing section and check to see if the robot is gettting power, the MCB is working and you can connect to the robot via a network (see connecting to your robot for the first time.)
+Check to see that your dongle is installed in the Raspberry Pi, there are fresh batteries in the Logitech Controller, and there is power going to both the Raspberry Pi and the Motors.

+Next, see if you can connect to your robot.

 	ping robotname.local

 the robot responds by giving you its IP number.

-If your Robot is equiped with a Raspberry Pi 3 Ubiquity image, the Joystick program should already be running.

-you can test this by using the Joystick and seeing if the robot responds to commands.
-For safety sake, put the robot up on blocks first.(SAFETY TIP).

 Then use the following command to login to the robot for example  from a laptop networked: